iKineticate/AHK-ChangeIcon/README-en_US.md

 ## About

 This is a software written in AHK, which can solves the tedious operation when replacing shortcut icons.
-With just <font color=SeaGreen>one step</font>, users can change their icons at will.
-Whether it's replacing a single icon or <font color=SeaGreen>batch replacement</font>, it can be easily satisfied.It not only supports changing Desktop shortcut icons, but also supports changine shortcut icons in the **Start Menu** and **Other Folders**
+With just **one step**, users can change their icons at will.
+Whether it's replacing a single icon or **batch replacement**, it can be easily satisfied.It not only supports changing Desktop shortcut icons, but also supports changine shortcut icons in the Start Menu and Other Folders

 ## Usage

 1.In order to use it properly, please grant the software administrator privileges before using it

 2.Change or Restore all shortcut icons
-* **<font color=#9657db>Purple</font> Button**: <font color=#9657db>Replace</font> all shortcut icons
+* **Purple** Button: **Replace** all shortcut icons
-* **<font color=#b54646>Red</font> Button**: <font color=#b54646>Restore</font> default icons for all shortcuts
+* **Red** Button: **Restore** default icons for all shortcuts
+* The format of the icon is "**.ico**"
 * The name of the icon must be named according to the following specifications :

-    （1）The full name of the icon is included in the name of the shortcut(e.g. the icon name is "Chrome" and the shortcut name is "Chrome Canary")
+    （1）The full name of the icon is included in the name of the shortcut(e.g. the icon name is "Chrome.ico" and the shortcut name is "Chrome Canary.lnk")
-    （2）The full name of the shortcut should be included in the name of the icon(e.g. the icon name is "Honkai: Star Rail" and the shortcut name is "Star Rail")
+    （2）The full name of the shortcut should be included in the name of the icon(e.g. the icon name is "Honkai: Star Rail.ico" and the shortcut name is "Star Rail.lnk")

 ![image](https://github.com/iKineticate/AHK-ChangeIcon/blob/main/Introduction/change_and_restore.gif)

-3.Change the icon of a single shortcut
+3.Change/Restore the icon of a single shortcut

 ![image](https://github.com/iKineticate/AHK-ChangeIcon/blob/main/Introduction/change_one.gif)